Welcome to Drum Circle World

 Keep in mind, it’s a drum circle, not rocket science.
 If you have natural rhythm, or are a musician of other disciplines, you have a big advantage.
 The best facilitators have those years of musical training and experience.
 Taking some classes can’t hurt, and it looks good on your resume, but you can learn to facilitate on your own with some hard work, just like with anything else.
 Buy a drum and learn to keep time.
 Go to a few drum circles.
 Read books on the subject, watch a few DVD’s – videos, and get out there, practice, and get some experience.
 Visit and observe other facilitators.
 Every large market has a few.
 Becoming a solid musician is a big part of this.

 If you’re interested in having a drum circle, or can use some ideas how to get a circle started up, please feel free to contact me.
 Musicians help each other out, and encourage the new ones.
 It’s a tradition handed down over the years.
 My 2 hour 101 Drum Circle Rhythms DVD is perfect for keeping a circle fresh with new rhythms, for teachers, music therapists, drum circle facilitators, or just for fun learning new rhythms from around the world to get you going.
 Below is YouTube clip from it.
-It’s over 2 hours of rhythms – Amazon DVD or Instant Video:
+The DVD (or video) is over 2 hours of rhythms – Amazon DVD or Instant Video.

 Please use this Paypal button for ordering my 101 Rhythms DVD & drum jam CD in the USA.
-It’s $15 + $2 shipping.
+It’s $9.99 + $2.99 for shipping.

-Here’s a link for it on Amazon Instant Video & Downloading the full 2 hour 101 Drum Circle Rhythms Video ($14)
+Here’s a link for it on Amazon Instant Video & Downloading the full 2 hour 101 Drum Circle Rhythms Video:

 (Please note, for buyers outside of the USA, my DVD is region friendly.)
-You can also get this at Amazon Instant Video for $14.
+You can also get this at Amazon Instant Video.
 (But no free drum circle jam CD is included.)

 Below is a snippet from my 300 page book, “A Practical Guide To Hand Drumming And Drum Circles”.
 It’s $8 on Amazon Kindle.